Kentuck Knob: Surroundings

-The Sugarloaf Knob mountain is southeast of the house, while the Fort Necessity National Battlefield is to the southwest.
+The Sugarloaf Knob is southeast of the house, while the Fort Necessity National Battlefield is to the southwest.
 In addition, a conservation easement for Ohiopyle State Park abuts the estate.
 Kentuck Knob is one of four buildings in southwestern Pennsylvania designed by Frank Lloyd Wright.
 The others are Fallingwater, a 7 mi drive to the northeast, (Note: Geographically, Fallingwater is 4 mi away.) as well as Duncan House and Lindholm House at Polymath Park in Acme, Pennsylvania.
-Aside from Fallingwater, Kentuck Knob is the only other house in Fayette County that Wright designed.
+Apart from Fallingwater, Kentuck Knob is the only other house in Fayette County designed by Wright.

-The name originates from David Askins, a settler who wanted to move to Kentucky in the late 18th century before moving to a hill in Fayette County, which he called Little Kentuck.
+The name originates from David Askins, a settler who wanted to move to Kentucky in the late 18th century.
+He ultimately instead occupied a hill in Fayette County, which he called Little Kentuck.
 The Askins site, formed through the merger of the Mitchell, Morris, and Thorpe families' farms, later became Stewart Township's Kentuck District.
 Because the area is mountainous, it has remained largely undeveloped over the years.
 Just before the Hagan family bought the site, it was occupied by two Eastern European immigrants, Donath and Anna Peles, who had lived there since World War I.

 History

 Development

-The house on Kentuck Knob was developed for the Hagan family, which owned a major dairy company in Western Pennsylvania (Hagan Ice Cream, later acquired by Crowley Foods).
-The family then lived in an undistinguished brick house in Uniontown, Pennsylvania; they collected textiles and pottery, which did not fit the style of their Uniontown house.
-Isaac Newton "I. N." Hagan and his wife Bernadette were acquainted with the family of Edgar J. Kaufmann, who built the nearby Fallingwater in the late 1930s.
-Kaufmann had first met I. N. Hagan several years before Kentuck Knob's construction, when he asked Hagan about whether he could bottle local farmers' milk.
+The house on Kentuck Knob was developed for the Hagan family, who owned a major dairy company in Western Pennsylvania (Hagan Ice Cream, later acquired by Crowley Foods).
+The family then lived in an undistinguished brick house in Uniontown, Pennsylvania; they collected textiles and pottery, which they felt did not fit the style of their Uniontown house.
+Isaac Newton "I. N." Hagan and his wife Bernardine were acquainted with the family of Edgar J. Kaufmann, who built the nearby Fallingwater in the late 1930s.
+Kaufmann had first met I. N. Hagan several years before Kentuck Knob's construction, when he asked Hagan whether he could bottle local farmers' milk.
 The Hagans learned about Wright's work through the Kaufmanns, whom they sometimes visited.
 After multiple trips to Fallingwater, Bernardine came to regard it as "a very beautiful, unusual place", while I. N. said that he had become more attracted to Fallingwater on each successive visit.
 As I. N. later said, "My wife and I have always had our hearts set on living on a Wright home."
 Their son Paul, an aspiring architect, had also taken an interest in Fallingwater's design.